 Lemon Bundt Cake

-We all need a lemon bundt cake in our lives - especially a simple uncomplicated one that turns out perfectly every time.
+This lemon bundt cake is deliciously moist and has just the right amount of lemony flavour in it.
+We all need a good no fail lemon bundt cake in our lives - especially a simple uncomplicated one that turns out perfectly every time.
 This is that bundt cake for me.
-It’s one of my favorites that I have been making for a long while originally by Martha Stewart.
-Deliciously moist and just the right amount of lemony flavour in it.
-I reduced the sugar by a bit from the original recipe and I also added a glaze and icing to mine - totally not essential but I definitely recommend it for adding more citrus to each bite.
+It’s one of my favourites that I have been making for a long while originally by Martha Stewart.
+I reduced the sugar by a bit from the original recipe and I also added a glaze and icing to mine - the glaze might be a bit extra which I love but I think the glaze is a must.
+A drizzle of homemade lemon syrup over this cake puts it over the top.
+It gives the edges, which can dry out quickly, moisture and flavour so.
+Strongly recommend it.

 A gluten free bundt cake made with paleo flour